Altinity/altinityknowledgebase/content/en/altinity-kb-integrations/_index.md

 - clickhouse bi
 - clickhouse kafka
 description: >
-    Learn how you can integrate cloud services, BI tools, kafka, MySQL, Spark, MindsDB, and more with ClickHouse.
+    Learn how you can integrate cloud services, BI tools, kafka, MySQL, Spark, MindsDB, and more with ClickHouse®
 weight: 4
 ---